Zexal0807/ZLogger/README.md

 }
 ```

-You can set the log directory
+You can set the log directory, the default is "log/"

 ```PHP
 class MyLogger extends ZLogger{